-- 1. Press the button to the OFF position (Type A) or press the 😂 button (Type B) for normal heating. - 2.
-Press the vi air flow control button. - 3.
-Turn the \$\footnote{8}\$ fan speed control dial to the desired position. - 4.
+- 1. Press the S button to the OFF position for normal heating. - 2.
+Press the 🚧  air flow control button. - 3.
+Turn the since the desired position. - 4.
 Turn the temperature control dial to the desired position between the middle and the hot position.